 - How long have you lived in this area?
 Even if they are new to real estate but have lived in the area for a long time, their personal experience can go a long way toward helping you find the right home in the right location.

 - Are you part of a team, or do you work alone?
 Many standalone agents provide excellent service but don’t ignore the value of a team.
 After all, even real estate agents take vacations or have personal emergencies.
-Many brokerages form teams to provide seamless client support, which might improve your chance of buying the right property or selling a property faster.
+Many brokerages provide team support to help meet customers needs, which might improve your chance of buying the right property or selling a property faster.

 - What is your work schedule?
-This is an important question if the person does not work full time as an agent.
+This is an important question if the person is a part-time agent.
 You will want to know their availability to tour houses with you or handle your property’s showings if you are selling.
 If they’re heading out of town anytime soon, make sure they have a back-up agent.

 - Have you ever had a complaint filed against you with any state department of real estate?
 You should know who you are dealing with and if others have reported problems working with them.
 A complaint doesn’t have to disqualify the agent from your list – after all, there are two sides to every story – but it may provide a ranking factor.